BaseKitUI/BaseKitUI/README.md

 A modern HTML + CSS foundation

-BaseKitUI is a forward-looking project that aims to build a fully-styled set of HTML components using the very latest features in CSS and HTML.
-This project will grow and improve as the native features of HTML and CSS improve.
-This is an early stage beta project that is not currently aiming for full browser support.
-So long as a feature has landed in one browser and is not opposed by any other browser, I'll consider using it.
+BaseKitUI is a forward-looking project that aims to build a fully-styled set of HTML components using the latest features in CSS and HTML.
+This project will grow as the native features of HTML and CSS improve.
+This is an early stage project that is not currently aiming for full browser support.

-It consists of copy-pasteable HTML and CSS "components".
-In many ways its a return to the days of Bootstrap, but with a modern visual design and utilising contemporary web standards.
+In many ways this project is a return to the days of Bootstrap, but with a modern visual design and utilising contemporary web standards.
+Download a zip file of CSS.
+Copy-paste simple HTML markup from the docs.

 For current todos, see the [project board](https://github.com/orgs/BaseKitUI/projects/1).
 For the future roadmap, see [roadmap.md](https://github.com/BaseKitUI/BaseKitUI/blob/main/roadmap.md).

 ## The technical principles of this project

 - Uses vanilla CSS (not Sass or CSS-in-JS)
-- Is designed to be copy-pasted, not installed
+- There is no NPM package.
+This project is designed to be copy-pasted, not installed.
 - Aims for simplicity
 - The documentation website is built using Astro
 - Avoids arcane naming conventions